The Hawaiian Humane Society regularly engages in efforts to improve our state and local animal laws.

 Support

-HB220 / SB998 Relating tthe Spaying and Neutering of Animals
+HB220 / SB998 Relating to the Spaying and Neutering of Animals

 This measure establishes a special fund for the spay/neuter of pet cats and dogs and Free-Roaming cats, and allows funds from an income tax check-off to be deposited into the special fund.
 It has Hawaiian Humane’s strong support.